 High-Pressure Steam Plant and Asbestos

-Forrest Sherman class destroyers included USS Forrest Sherman (DD-931), USS John Paul Jones (DD-932), USS Barry (DD-933), USS Davis (DD-937), USS Jonas Ingram (DD-938), USS Du Pont (DD-941), USS Bigelow (DD-942), USS Blandy (DD-943), USS Mullinnix (DD-944), USS Hull (DD-945), USS Edson (DD-946), USS Somers (DD-947), USS Morton (DD-948), USS Parsons (DD-949), and USS Richard S. Edwards (DD-950).
+The class included USS Forrest Sherman (DD-931), USS John Paul Jones (DD-932/DDG-32), USS Barry (DD-933), USS Decatur (DD-936/DDG-31), USS Davis (DD-937), USS Jonas Ingram (DD-938), USS Du Pont (DD-941), USS Bigelow (DD-942), USS Blandy (DD-943), USS Mullinnix (DD-944), USS Hull (DD-945), USS Edson (DD-946), USS Somers (DD-947/DDG-34), USS Morton (DD-948), USS Parsons (DD-949/DDG-33), and USS Richard S. Edwards (DD-950).

-VA Claims for Forrest Sherman Veterans
+VA Claims for Forrest Sherman Class Veterans

 The asbestos-containing products documented on U.S. Navy vessels and at shipyards are catalogued by manufacturer on AsbestosIndex.
 These records cross-reference which companies supplied which materials and to which facilities.

-Navy Ratings Most Exposed to Asbestos Aboard Forrest Sherman Class (DD)
+Navy Ratings Most Exposed to Asbestos Aboard Forrest Sherman Class

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: